Octopus-Community/octopus-sdk-android/README.md

 - #### SSO

-    In order to use the SSO samples, you will also need to provide a `CLIENT_USER_TOKEN_SECRET` in the [local.properties](local.properties) file.
-    See: [Generate a signed JWT for SSO](https://octopuscommunity.notion.site/Generate-a-signed-JWT-for-SSO-1a4d0ed811a98005a284fe50ed2b1f71) for more informations.
+    In order to use the SSO samples, you will also need to provide a `CLIENT_USER_TOKEN_SECRET` in the root project `local.properties` file.
+See [Generate a signed JWT for SSO](https://octopuscommunity.notion.site/Generate-a-signed-JWT-for-SSO-1a4d0ed811a98005a284fe50ed2b1f71) for more informations.

     - ##### Octopus Managed Profile